All students must fulfill the following University of California requirements.

 The acceptability of transfer courses for unit credit is determined by Undergraduate Admissions.
 The acceptability of such courses toward specific requirements is determined by the individual college or school.

 The minimum residence requirement for a bachelor’s degree at the University of California is one academic year (three quarters).
 Thirty-five of the final 45 quarter units completed by each candidate must be earned while in residence on the UC Davis campus.
-Each summer session in which a student completes a course of at least 2 quarter units may be counted as half a quarter’s residence.
-Not more than 18 of these 35 quarter units may be completed in summer session courses at UC Davis.

 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.